xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/configuring_the_multi-vendor_addon.md

     *   **Sales tax is the responsibility of** (Site owner / Vendor): Use it to specify who should be responsible for the collection of sales tax and the payment of the tax that has been collected to the government: the store owner/storefront operator or the vendors.
 The setting affects tax rates configured using the addons {% link "Sales Tax" ref_7fGmqgPE %} and {% link "Canadian Taxes" ref_08gXAvpC %}.
 (It, however, does not affect tax rates configured using the addon {% link "Value Added Tax / Goods and Services Tax" ref_0GjdgNJx %}, because VAT is included into product price and is distributed between the store owner/storefront operator and vendors depending on the commission rate).
 If your store uses automated tax calculation with {% link "AvaTax " ref_6880bVvi %} or {% link "TaxJar" ref_0wHdWryq %} integration addons, the value in the field "Sales tax is the responsibility of" is used to determine the nexus.

         {% note info %}
-        The **Sales tax is the responsibility of** setting is adjustable only in the "Vendors as separate shops" Multivendor mode.
+        The setting "Sales tax is the responsibility of" is adjustable only in the "Vendors as separate shops" Multivendor mode.
 In the "Warehouse" Multivendor mode, tax collection is always the responsibility of the store owner/storefront operator.

-        The setting **Sales tax is the responsibility of** determines only who collects sales tax. **The configuration of taxes and tax rates is always the responsibility of the store administrator.**
+        The setting "Sales tax is the responsibility of" determines only who collects sales tax (whose account gets the sales tax money collected from the customer).
+It does not affect who configures taxes and tax rates. **The configuration of taxes and tax rates is always the responsibility of the store administrator.**
         {% endnote %}

     *   **Minimal vendor balance to request a payout**: Use this field to set a minimum amount of money that a vendor must have on their account balance to be able to request a payout of their earnings.